OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-TrafficControl.md

 Additionally, there are already sensors installed at the entrance and exit of the Aratu Road that allow vehicles to be identified and categorized.
 The technicians would like a solution that, based on the information from these sensors, **can determine how many vehicles from each category traveled during the previous night** and **identify which category had the most vehicles.**

-The current cohort of the Theory of Computation class is studying Turing Machines and believes **they can design a system with such functionalities.** As a result, they contacted DERBA technicians **to offer some solutions to this problem.**
+The current cohort of the Theory of Computation class is studying Turing Machines and believes **they can design a system with such functionalities.** As a result, they contacted the technicians **to offer some solutions to this problem.**

 ### 2. Process